An Introduction to SQL Sub-Languages and Commands for Beginners

 Example: INSERT INTO Student_details VALUES(02,’Rajat’,21,’Delhi’,9874008);

-ROLLBACK- This command is used to remove the recently updated transaction from the database.
+ROLLBACK: This command removes the recently updated transaction from the database.

 Syntax: ROLLBACK; Example: DELETE FROM Student_details WHERE Roll_number=4; ROLLBACK;

-In the above example before using the ROLLBACK command first we have to disable auto-commit by using the command ‘SET AUTOCOMMIT=0’.
-For the transaction which is already committed ROLLBACK command doesn’t affect that transaction.
-One can be able to ROLLBACK a transaction if that transaction is not committed.
+In the above example, before using the ROLLBACK command, we must disable auto-commit by using the command ‘SET AUTOCOMMIT=0’.
+The ROLLBACK command doesn’t affect a transaction that has already been committed.

 Syntax: SAVEPOINT savepoint_name; ROLLBACK TO savepoint_name;